Teen arrested for terrorism after online threats

 On the same day this video was posted, suspect Ezekiel Kelly posted on Facebook Live when he shot multiple people across the city of Memphis.

+Williams told police he went on Facebook Live and made threats after a woman commented on one of his posts.

+Investigators said Williams told them he was an active gang member of the “400” gang and that he was a “Crip.”
+Police asked what MGNG meant on his profile page and he responded, “my gang, no gang.”

-Williams has no bond information posted at this time, and his next court appearance is set for September 12.
+Williams has a $100,000 bond at this time, and his next court appearance is set for September 12.